classytic/clockin/docs/INTEGRATION.md

 ### A) Your Mongoose model **must be registered**

-Internally, ClockIn updates members via `mongoose.model(targetModel)`.
+ClockIn updates members using the models you register via `.withModels(...)`.

-So if you call `targetModel: 'Membership'`, you must have:
+So if you call `targetModel: 'Membership'`, you must:
+- create/register that Mongoose model, and
+- pass it into ClockIn via `.withModels({ Attendance, Membership })`.

 ```ts
 mongoose.model('Membership', membershipSchema);